From veering triangulations to link spaces and back again: Introduction

-The proof of \refthm{LinkSpace} is lengthy and quite involved.
-In essence, we must collapse a pair of transverse laminations in a circle to obtain a pair of foliations in a plane.
-This process is due to Thurston; there are various expositions in the literature.
-See \cite[Chapter~6]{CassonBleiler88} and \cite[Section~11.9]{Kapovich09}.
-However, we do not have any of the usual hypotheses: we do not have a surface group action, we do not have invariant measures, and we do not have compactness (of the original three-manifold).
+The proof of \refthm{LinkIsLoom} is quite involved.
+To build the link space, we must collapse a pair of transverse laminations in a circle to obtain a pair of foliations in a plane.
+There are various expositions of similar collapsing procedures in the literature; see \cite[Chapter~6]{CassonBleiler88} and \cite[Section~11.9]{Kapovich09}.
+However, we do not have any of the usual hypotheses: we do not have a surface group action, we do not have (projectively) invariant measures, and we do not have compactness (of the original three-manifold).

-We also show, in \refthm{Gueritaud}, that we can recover the veering triangulation from the link space.
+In \refthm{Equivalence}, we prove that our construction, of a link space from a veering triangulation, and Gu\'eritaud's construction, of a veering triangulation from a loom space, are essentially inverses.
+We do this by interpreting points and leaves of the link space as combinatorial objects in the veering triangulation.
+Here is one application of \refthm{Equivalence}.